Robust Egoistic Rigid Body Localization: Conclusion

 \section{Conclusion}

 We proposed novel anchorless \ac{RBL} algorithms suitable for application in \ac{AD}, which enables a rigid body to egoistically detect the relative translation (effective distance) and orientation (relative rotation) of another rigid body, based only on measurements of the distances between sensors located at the landmark points defining the two objects, and without knowledge of the shape of the target.
 Besides the self-reliance (or egoistic) feature, a key point of the proposed methods is that rotation and translation estimation can be performed independent of each other.
 While the first proposed translation estimator performs well in a fully connected scenario where all distance measurements are available, the second estimator offers improved robustness to incomplete observation, even when both are furbished with matrix completion schemes.
-Simulation results confirm that the proposed methods outperform \ac{SotA} alternatives.
+Simulation results confirm that the proposed methods outperform \ac{SotA} alternatives. { While the proposed method demonstrates promising performance, several open challenges remain.
+In particular, the impact of incomplete distance measurements on rotation estimation requires further investigation, as highlighted by the observed error floors in the simulations.
+Future research will therefore focus on the development of more robust egoistic estimation techniques, which should also aim at reducing the computational complexity of the proposed methods to facilitate real-time applications in \ac{AD}.
+Finally, rigid body tracking in dynamic scenarios also constitutes an important research direction that is of interest. }

 \appendices